section-engineering-education/engineering-education/content/articles/c-sharp-collections/index.md

 published: true
 url: /c-sharp-collections/
 title: Introduction to Collections in C#
-description: In this article, we will be exploring the C# Collections Framework.
+description: In this article, we will be exploring the C-sharp Collections Framework.
 We will be looking at the different collection types, and how to use them.
 author: geoffrey-mwangi
-date: 2021-08-18T00:00:00-16:00
+date: 2021-08-25T00:00:00-11:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: